Sideboard

 • Heirloom Blade

 Much like Bloodforged Battle-Axe, I severely underestimated this card.
 Its utility can single-handedly keep this deck functioning in a high removal environment, as it keeps your hand loaded with whatever equipment bearer you need, right as you need it.
 This isn't even mentioning its large combat boost, or the fact that it has the cheapest equip cost in the deck, making it easy to manually equip several times while Gwyn isn't around.
-Especially due to that low equip cost, you can have succesful games with nothing but an Heirloom Blade for several turns.
+Especially due to that low equip cost, you can have successful games with nothing but an Heirloom Blade for several turns.
 Ancedotally, some of its recent performances amaze me that I ever cut it in the first place.

 • Mask of Griselbrand